Here are some 1954 Corvette Magazine ads and a few brochures that we used to promote the new C1 Corvette.

 Chevrolet Chief Engineer Ed Cole hired Zora Arkus-Duntov who revised the initial rear suspension design and increased the front sway bar diameter to correct a high-speed handling problem.

 A new camshaft gave the Blue Flame Six another 5 HP to 155 HP, and breathing was improved through the switch from a bullet-style inlet tube on each of the three Carter side-draft carburetors to a pair of chromed air cleaners on a common manifold.

-We hope you enjoyed our collection of 1954 Corvette Vintage Magazine Ads.
+We hope you enjoyed our collection of 1954 Corvette Vintage Magazine Ads and brochures.
 At the end of the ads is a little trivia you might enjoy.

 As we look at the year 1954 and the ads for the 1954 Corvette, I found it very interesting to look at the economy.
 The Dow Jones rose to an all-time high of 382.74.
 This was the first time the Dow surpassed its 1929 peak level that it reached before the 1929 crash.
 This was 25 years to return to pre-crash levels…Wow!